kennethinfante/dbt-learn-demo/README.md

 ## Overview

-This is my project on refactoring legacy SQL code with dbt.
+This is my implementation of the [Refactoring SQL for Modularity](https://courses.getdbt.com/courses/take/refactoring-sql-for-modularity/) dbt course.